A Multiple Sclerosis Vocabulary

 On a stretch it can even mean, “We didn’t state a specific time, did we?”

 It doesn’t just work on time either.
-When someone asks my age, “30ish” or “how often do you exercise, “often, I try to exercise once or twice a week, ish.”
+When someone asks my age, “30ish” or “how often do you exercise, “Oh often.
+I try to exercise once or twice a week, ish.”

 Do you see the beauty of “ish?”
 I never appreciated it until my diagnosis but I am thrilled to have “ish” to help me out.

-But if I’m really too tired to come up with an appropriate “ing” word or there are just too many too sort out, then the best word is “icth.”
+But if I am really too tired to come up with an appropriate “ing” word or there are just too many too sort out, then the best word is “icth.”
 “Icth” just sums it all up.

 Some days, you are just not with it and MS is doing its best to do you in.
 Well meaning people may say to you “well, tell me, specifically, how do you feel?”
 Sometimes you just don’t have the specific words they need to understand.
 So I just say I feel “icth.”